Cyphodias/ossu-computer-science-progress/research/notes/attention-is-all-you-need.md

 # Attention Is All You Need

 **Authors:** Vaswani et al.
 **Year:** 2017
 **Research Library:** #122
 **Status:** 🟡 In Progress
 **Primary link:** [arXiv](https://arxiv.org/abs/1706.03762)

 ## Why This Paper Matters

 This paper introduced the Transformer architecture, replacing recurrence and convolution as the primary mechanism for sequence transduction with attention.
-It established the architectural foundation for the later Transformer, BERT, GPT, T5 and modern large language model research lineage.
+It established the architectural foundation for the later Transformer lineage (BERT, GPT, T5, and modern large language models).

 ## Core Problem